Los Angeles Whistleblower Lawyers

 - Person(s) with authority over the employee

-- Another employee who has authority to investigate, discover, or correct the violation or noncompliance
+- Another employee who has the authority to investigate, discover, or correct the violation or noncompliance

 - Any public body conducting an investigation, hearing or an inquiry